siratama/GenerativeLayerRenaming/README.md

 ![introduction](assets/main.png)

 GenerativeLayerRenaming is a extension panel for Photoshop CC.
-Picture extension setting to a layer can be simplified for Photoshop Generating Image Assets.
+Image extension setting to a layer can be simplified for Photoshop Generating Image Assets.

 ---
 ## Download